Oxygen (2021 film)

-Oxygen (Oxygène) is a 2021 French-language science fiction thriller film, directed and produced by Alexandre Aja, from a screenplay by Christie LeBlanc.
-As part of an American-French co-production, it stars Mélanie Laurent, Mathieu Amalric, and Malik Zidi.
-The film was released by Netflix on May 12, 2021.
+Oxygen (Oxygène) is a 2021 French-language science fiction psychological thriller film produced and directed by Alexandre Aja and written by Christie LeBlanc.
+An American-French co-production, it stars Mélanie Laurent as a woman who awakens trapped in an airtight medical cryogenic unit, with Mathieu Amalric and Malik Zidi in supporting roles.
+The film was released by Netflix on May 12, 2021, and received generally positive reviews from critics.

 Plot

 A woman awakens in an airtight medical cryogenic unit, and discovers that she is trapped and that the unit's oxygen levels are falling rapidly.
 Suffering from memory loss, she does not remember who she is or how she got there.
 She is assisted by an advanced AI named M.I.L.O.
 (Medical Interface Liaison Officer), but it refuses to open the cryo unit without an administrator code.
 Using M.I.L.O., she is able to transmit outside the pod and contact emergency services.
 She provides them with the cryo unit's model and serial number, which are printed on the interior.
 Upon contacting the manufacturer they are told the unit was destroyed three years prior.
 Unable to recall her memories, she looks for clues about her past by searching for pictures and articles from M.I.L.O. and finds her name, Elizabeth (Liz) Hansen.
 She realizes she is a cryogenic doctor.
 She finds her husband, Léo Ferguson, and his contact number by accessing her social media, but when she calls his number a woman answers.
 She tells the woman that she is Léo's wife and demands to speak to him.
 The woman seems confused and hangs up.

 As the oxygen level continues to fall, Liz begins hallucinating and tries to open the pod, only to receive an electric shock.
 She then receives a call back from the police but suspects they are hiding something from her, and disconnects.
 The unknown woman she called earlier rings and tells her that Léo is dead.
 She also gives her the administrator code to open the pod, but tells her that if she opens the pod, she will die.
 Liz uses the code to give herself administrator access, but stops short of opening the pod when the unknown woman begs her to listen.
 Following the woman's instructions, Liz accesses controls for a centrifuge, and turns the centrifuge off.
 She begins floating weightlessly.
-After a brief explanation, it is revealed that she has been placed into hypersleep, and is 12 years into a 34-year journey to a 14 light-year distant planet.
+After a brief explanation, it is revealed that she was placed into hypersleep 12 years ago, and has just embarked on a 34-year journey to a planet 14 light-years away.
 The mission is secret and mankind will be extinct in the near future due to a deadly virus – the virus that killed Léo.